 Art deco swimming complex Piscine de la Butte aux Cailles in the 13e reopened in 2017 after renovations that included the installation of the city's first Nordic pool.
 Another art deco beauty of a swimming pool, Piscine des Amiraux, also reopened in 2017.
 Built in 1930 by La Samaritaine architect Henri Sauvage, its pool is ringed by two levels of changing cabins.

 Founded in 1870 by Ernest Cognacq and Louise Jaÿ, La Samaritaine was, up until its closure in 2005, one of Paris' four big department stores.
-Bought by the LVMH group at the turn of the millennium and the subject of a bitter preservationist battle in the years that followed, it is finally reopening in 2019 with a luxury hotel, social housing and office space as well as a new department store.
-The project, awarded to the Pritzker Prize–winning Japanese firm Sanaa, will preserve an estimated 75% of the original art nouveau and art deco exterior.
+Bought by the LVMH group at the turn of the millennium and the subject of a bitter preservationist battle in the years that followed, its 2019 reopening includes a luxury hotel, social housing and office space as well as a new department store.
+The project, awarded to the Pritzker Prize–winning Japanese firm Sanaa, preserves some 75% of the original art nouveau and art deco exterior.

 Sidebar: Architectural Icons